 Wrapping it up

 There is a reason why no one likes the proverbial my-way-or-the-highway boss, the control freak, or the micromanager.
-To set yourself apart from them and be an effective manager, you have to know how to wield the right questions at the right time.
+To set yourself apart from them and be an effective manager, you have to know how to wield the right employee check in questions at the right time.

 Lucky for you, with SurveySparrow’s extensive employee-related surveys and handy automation, keeping your employees happy, engaged, and satisfied is easier than ever.
 Good luck!